Menu Close

 • Introduction to Tall and Short Trees:

-• Show children pictures or videos of tall trees such as banyan trees, phoenix trees, rubber trees, etc.
+• Show children pictures or videos of tall trees such as banyan trees, phoenix trees, rubber trees, etc. A collage of images showing examples of tall trees like banyan, phoenix, and rubber trees.A collage of images showing examples of tall trees like banyan, phoenix, and rubber trees.

-• Show children pictures or videos of short trees such as rose bushes, water spinach plants, banana trees, etc.
+• Show children pictures or videos of short trees such as rose bushes, water spinach plants, banana trees, etc. A collage of images showing examples of short trees like rose bushes, water spinach plants, and banana trees.A collage of images showing examples of short trees like rose bushes, water spinach plants, and banana trees.

 • Ask children: “Which tree is tall?
 Which tree is short?”